 Easy invoice creation and customization

 One of our favorite features in Timesheet is the multiply timer display.
-Whereas almost all time trackers show one timer on screen, TimeSheet displays multiple timers on one screen, each of which corresponds to a unique task.
-A simple feature, yet invaluable for freelancers who work on multiple projects throughout the day.
+Whereas almost all time trackers show one-timer on the screen, TimeSheet displays multiple timers on one screen, each of which corresponds to a unique task.
+A simple feature, yet invaluable for freelancers who work on various projects throughout the day.

 You can see, for example, how much time you spend chatting with friends on Facebook or watching cat videos on Youtube versus productive work in applications like Excel and Word.
 In doing so, you're able to "rescue" your time and be more productive.
 DeskTime does the same: automatically tracks employee time spent on various applications and websites, marked as "unproductive", "neutral", or "productive".
 This lets an employer see exactly how productive each employee is throughout the day.